alexserver/alexserver/README.md

 ### Projects

 - [The oneliner](https://theoneliner.vercel.app/).
 A random joke comedian, made with Remix.
-- [La bodega](https://github.com/alexserver/la-bodega).
-An online store demo made with NextJs and TailwindCSS.
+- [Paisania](https://paisania.es).
+A platform that wants to connect conscious travelers with local communities within Spain (coming-soon).
 - [Soft Skills](https://soft-skills.gomezarceo.mx/).
 A soft skills cheatsheet made with Astro.

 ### Resume

-You can know more about me in [gomezarceo.mx](https://gomezarceo.mx/resume/en)
+You can know more about me in [gomezarceo.mx](https://gomezarceo.mx)

 <!--
 **alexserver/alexserver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.